180254/Battleship44/README.md

 + back: application property may be now overridden by system property (-D)

 vX.Y
+- "availability broadcasting" - look for a waiting player
 - back/front: dynamic info from server about fleet sizes (was hardcoded in html file)
 - back/front: info which ship sizes are already shot & which are still to shoot down
 - back/front: mini chat in game, between players